Educational games in the Sonic the Hedgehog series: Reception

 Jeuxvideo.com regarded the educational Sonic games as obscure.
 According to the programmer who worked on Sonic's Edusoft, the game was tested at a primary school in Didsbury, Manchester and was well received.
 Retro Gamer expressed disappointment that it remained relatively unknown and offered praise for its "chunky" visual style.
 They also wondered "if the kids realised how lucky they were to get to play an unreleased and often forgotten Sonic game".
 Reviewing Sonic's Schoolhouse, Hardcore Gaming 101 was strongly negative, calling it "a bare-bones edutainment title" that "offer[s] neither education or entertainment of any sort."
 They criticized its voice acting, visuals, lack of difficulty and educational value, and poor use of the Sonic license, deeming it a "rather cynical attempt from Sega to tie it in with their mascot" and urging readers to instead play the Leapster games.
 GamesRadar+ said Sonic's Schoolhouse was only "vaguely educational" and "a grade-schooler's nightmare."

+Legacy

+Sonic's Schoolhouse's visuals and design served as an inspiration for the development and creation of Baldi's Basics in Education and Learning, made for the Meta Game Jam in 2018.